ethpandaops/brakebear/tests/README.md

-# BreakBear Test Scenarios
+# BrakeBear Test Scenarios

-This directory contains various test scenarios for testing BreakBear's network traffic control capabilities.
+This directory contains various test scenarios for testing BrakeBear's network traffic control capabilities.
 Each scenario is isolated in its own directory with specific configurations.

 ## Directory Structure